Find out how to check your eligibility, apply and pay, and how it fits in with your educational supervision.

 How do assessors judge my performance?

-RCPCHStart has anchor statements which allow assessors to make judgements on trainees at each station.
+RCPCHStart has anchor statements which allow assessors to make judgments on trainees at each station.

 This covers six domains, though not all stations cover all domains.
 These are: decision making and prioritising, knowledge, management of complexity, professional approach, safety and risk management, and communication.

-A global rating is also made as an assessment of performance overall in the station.
+A global rating is also made as an assessment of performance overall in the scenario.

 Within each domain, the trainee is assessed at three levels - well above expected standard, performed at expected standard, and further development required.